jogendra-Sai/Git_version_control/README.md

 //For Example you are implementing a new functionality and you want the code some where and want to get clean code base => git stash
   => git stash pop(to get back stashed changes)

+git remote add origin URL(used to attach remote repo to project)